balbini/balbini.github.io/README.md

   5. Submit a pull request

 ## History
+I began building this site in Week 1 of my web development bootcamp.
+I am excited to see how it continues to grow as time goes on.
+Please let me know if you would like to hear more about my struggles and breakthroughs in building this website.

 ## Credits
 Credits to https://www.clipart.com for the question mark image, https://www.google.com/images for the snapshot of their homepage, and the Fantastic Mr. Fox wiki for the